Particular/docs.particular.net/nservicebus/hosting/nservicebus-host/profiles.md

 snippet:configure_logging

-Here, the host passes you the instance of the class that implements `IConfigureThisEndpoint` so you don't need to implement `IWantTheEndpointConfig`.
+Here, the host passes the instance of the class that implements `IConfigureThisEndpoint` so it is not necessary to implement `IWantTheEndpointConfig`.

-INFO: While you can have one class configure logging for multiple profile types, you can't have more than one class configure logging for the same profile.
+INFO: While it is possible have one class configure logging for multiple profile types, it is not possible to have more than one class configure logging for the same profile.
 NServiceBus can allow only one of these classes for all profile types passed in the command-line.

 See the [logging documentation](/nservicebus/logging/) for more information.

 ## Persistence

-When you use NServiceBus.Host.exe out of the box, you can utilize one of the available profiles.
+When using the NServiceBus.Host.exe out of the box, it is possible to utilize one of the available profiles.
 The following table shows which persistence technology each pre-built profile configures by default.
-In addition, you can override the configured defaults.
+In addition, it is possible override the configured defaults.

 The following table summarizes the different persistence technologies being used by the built-in profiles.